aakash047/ci-cd-workshop/README.md

 kubectl port-forward svc/flask-service 5001
 ```

-Open in the browser "http://localhost:5001/".\
+Open in the browser "http://localhost:5001/",
-On hitting the `/url3` we should see message 'Hello World'.\
+On hitting the `/url3` we should see message 'Hello World',
 Try hitting the `/url1` and `/url2` routes to generate metrics for respective routes.

 8. Install Kafka locally